accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 - EN 301 549 V3.2.1 (2021-03) *6.1 Audio bandwidth for speech*.

 #### [Criterion 15.2](#crit-15-2) [A] Does each application that supports [two-way voice communication](glossaire.md#two-way-voice-communication-application) have [real-time text communication](glossaire.md#real-time-text-communication) functionality? {id="crit-15-2"}

-**[Test 15.2.1](#test-15-2-1):** Does each application that enables two-way voice communication meet one of these conditions?  {id="test-15-2-1"}
-- The application has built-in real-time text (RTT) functionality;
-- The application can be connected to a terminal with built-in real-time text functionality.

 ##### Evaluation methodology {class="disclosure methodo"}